Isangeles/quoter/README.md

 ## Introduction
 Quoter is simple bash program that displays random quote from selected quotes collection.

 Quotes collection file need to be text file written in following format:
 ```
 [author]|[source]|[addtional comment]|[quote]
 ```
 You can download quotes collections from there:
 [isangeles.pl/quoter](http://isangeles.pl/quoter)

 ## Instalation
 Run:
 ```
 ./install
 ```
-If quoter command does not work after installation try to relog.
+If `quoter` command does not work after installation try to relog.

 ## Usage
-Before using quoter you must specifiy quotes base location.
+Before using `quoter` you must specifiy quotes base location.
-You do this by editing '.quoter' config file or by command:
+You do this by editing `.quoter` config file or by command:
 ```
 quoter --set-base [file name]
 ```